BluuArc/MMSS-Server/TestCases.md

 ## Editing a Module
 * **Method Tested:** `/editModule`
-* **Input:** JSON string of a module based on the [PassableModule](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
+* **Input:** Accessed via the POST protocol.
+JSON string of a module based on the [PassableModule](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
 Minimum needed is ID of module and any changed data.
 ```
 {
     "id":"abcde12345",